hpo13/Casambi-OpenHAB-Simple/README.md

 Also the driver is currently limited to one network (and one site).

+There is no internationalisation and tests are missing as well.

 ## Operation with an Android Phone as a Gateway

 Using a mobile phone (Android in my case) presents its own challenges.
 The mobile phone will have to be awake all the time and the Casambi app needs to be active
 (and preferably running in the foreground).
 For this you will have to disable the battery optimization for the Casambi app.
-For details on unattended operation see separate document.
+For details on unattended operation see doc/Android_as_Gateway.md.

 ## Example Casambi Controls